 Office of patient protection; powers and duties; external review system

 Section 16. (a) There is hereby established within the commission an office of patient protection.
-The office shall:— (1) have the authority to administer and enforce the standards and procedures established by sections 13, 14, 15 and 16 of chapter 176O.
+The office shall:-- (1) have the authority to administer and enforce the standards and procedures established by sections 13, 14, 15 and 16 of chapter 176O.
 The commission shall promulgate such regulations to enforce this section.
 Such regulations shall protect the confidentiality of any information about a carrier or utilization review organization, as defined in said chapter 176O, which, in the opinion of the office, and in consultation with the division of insurance, is proprietary in nature and is not in the public interest to disclose.
-Utilization review criteria, medical necessity criteria and protocols must be made available to the public at no charge regardless of proprietary claims.
+Utilization review criteria, medical necessity criteria and protocols shall be made available upon request to the office and the division of insurance; provided, however, that licensed, proprietary criteria and protocols purchased by a carrier shall not be public records and shall be exempt from disclosure pursuant to clause Twenty-sixth of section 7 of chapter 4 and section 10 of chapter 66.
+Utilization review criteria, medical necessity criteria and protocols shall be made available to the public at no charge; provided, however, that licensed, proprietary criteria purchased by a carrier or utilization review organization shall not be made available to the public, but such licensed, proprietary criteria relevant to particular treatments and services shall be provided to insureds, prospective insureds and health care providers upon request.
 The regulations authorized by this section shall be consistent with, and not duplicate or overlap with, regulations promulgated by the bureau of managed care established in the division of insurance pursuant to said chapter 176O;

 (2) make managed care information collected by the office readily accessible to consumers on the commission's website.
 The information shall, at a minimum, include (i) a chart, prepared by the office, comparing the information obtained on premium revenue expended for health care services as provided under paragraph (3) of subsection (b) of section 7 of chapter 176O, for the most recent year for which information is available, and (ii) data collected under paragraph (c);